Birdwatching in the Tokyo Area

 Kasai Rinkai Koen

-Kasai Rinkai Park, one of the many public parks of Tokyo, is located on the east side of the city, close to Tokyo Disneyland.
-It is easy to reach by the Keiyo Line train from Tokyo Station.
+Kasai Rinkai Park, one of the many public parks of Tokyo, is located on the east side of the city, close to Tokyo Disneyland on the west side of the Edogawa River.
+It is easy to reach via the JR Keiyo Line and JR Musashino Line trains from Tokyo Station.
 The ride takes about 30 minutes on a local train, and Kasai Rinkai Koen Station is right next to the entrance of the park.

 There is also an aquarium (Tokyo Sea Life Park) inside the park, a hotel, and toilet facilities in several places.
-At the station, a couple of restaurants and a convenience store sell food and drink if you have not brought your own.
+At ground level at the station a convenience store sells food and drink if you have not brought your own.

-Kasai is a good place in winter, as there are large numbers of grebes, ducks and gulls in Tokyo Bay, and the birdwatching area (ponds and bushes) at the east end attract good numbers of birds.
+Kasai Rinkai Koen is a good place in winter, when there are large numbers of grebes, ducks and gulls just offshore in Tokyo Bay, and the birdwatching area (ponds and bushes) at the east end attracts good numbers of birds.

 Rarities have included Asiatic Dowitcher, Baer's Pochard, Baillon's Crake and Little Curlew, among others, and Saunders's Gulls occasionally stop by during the winter months.

 It is also a good site for Azure-winged Magpie, although they can be hard to track down among the trees and bushes if they are silent.
-They are often around the Ferris wheel area or car park on the west side, or at the birdwatching pond at the east end.
+They are often around the Ferris wheel area, the car park on the west side, or at the birdwatching pond at the east end.

-During winter several species of thrush – White's, Dusky, Pale and Brown-headed – can be seen, as well as Daurian Redstarts and two or three species of bunting.
-At this time of the year, there are usually a couple of Bull-headed Shrikes in residence, and Northern Goshawks and Eastern Buzzards can often be seen near the birdwatching centre.
+During winter several species of thrush — White's, Dusky, Pale and Brown-headed — can be seen, as well as Daurian Redstart and two or three species of bunting.
+At this time of the year, there are usually a couple of Bull-headed Shrikes in residence, and Northern Goshawk and Eastern Buzzard can often be seen near the birdwatching centre.

-During the autumn, on clear, calm mornings, there is sometimes visible diurnal migration taking place.
-Then, occasionals raptors, hirundines, bulbuls, larks or buntings can be seen flying overhead.
+On clear, calm mornings during the autumn, visible diurnal migration can sometimes be observed.
+Then, hirundines, bulbuls, larks and buntings, and occasional raptors, can be seen flying overhead.

-Within the park there are two main places to watch birds: On the islands in Tokyo Bay, reached by crossing Kasai-Nagisa Bridge (the gates open at 0900 but fishermen – and sometimes birders! – have been known to jump over before the “official” opening time), and at the birdwatching ponds towards the east.
+Within the park there are two main places to watch birds: On the islands in Tokyo Bay, reached by crossing Kasai-Nagisa Bridge (the gate opens at 0900 and closes at 1700), and at the birdwatching ponds towards the east.

 East Island is off-limits and inaccessible.
-It is on the latter where many birds can be seen – shorebirds, herons, spoonbills and egrets and birds of prey – but, unfortunately, seeing them is often a challenge as the causeway where you can walk on West Island to overlook East Island is the same height as the stones on East Island, and it is hard to see many parts where the birds are feeding or resting.
-There are also signs large blocking parts of the view as well.
+It is on the latter where many birds can be seen — shorebirds, herons, spoonbills, egrets, and birds of prey — but, unfortunately, seeing them is often a challenge as the causeway at the east side of West Island where you can walk to overlook East Island is the same height as the stones on East Island, so it is hard or even impossible to see many parts where the birds are feeding or resting.
+There are also large signs blocking parts of the view as well.

 During the late autumn and early winter the wintering flock of Greater Scaup gradually builds up, and by mid-winter there are huge rafts of several thousand birds offshore.
 Among the flocks are likely to be several hundred Great Crested Grebe, and smaller numbers of Black-necked Grebe, too.

-If the tide is out, large numbers of gulls sometimes congregate on the East Island mudflats, and the main species are Slaty-backed, Vega, Black-tailed and Black-headed.
-And a visit to Kasai is never complete without seeing hundreds of Great Cormorants fishing in Tokyo Bay or flying toward nearby Gyotoku, where there is a colony.
+If the tide is out, large numbers of gulls sometimes congregate on the East Island mudflats.
+The main species are Slaty-backed, Vega, Black-tailed and Black-headed.
+A visit to Kasai Rinkai Koen is never complete without seeing hundreds of Great Cormorants fishing in Tokyo Bay or flying toward nearby Gyotoku, where there is a colony.

-The “watching centre” is a two-storey grey-domed building situated next to the ponds on the east side of Kasai park.
-There are usually a couple of wardens around to help with identification or give you the latest news, but it will probably be in Japanese rather than in English.
+The “watching centre” is a two-storey grey-domed building situated next to the ponds on the east side of Kasai Rinkai park; it opens at 0900.
+There are usually a couple of rangers present to help with identification or give you the latest news, but it will probably be in Japanese rather than in English.
+Pamphlets (with photos of some birds and limited English-language information) are available there.

 On the ground floor toilet facilities are available, and from the second floor, it is possible to look out over the main pond to the west, and also the shallow pond on the east side.
 Most, if not all, the action, is on the main pond.

-In the reed beds, Eastern Water Rail and Common Moorhen can be seen or heard, and just occasionally a rare crake – Ruddy-breasted Crake or Baillon's Crake – turns up.
+In the reed beds, Brown-cheeked Rail and Common Moorhen can be seen or heard, and just occasionally a rare crake — Ruddy-breasted Crake or Baillon's Crake — turns up.

-Passerines include Common Reed Bunting, Black-faced Bunting, Japanese Bush Warbler and Daurian Redstart.
+Passerines include Common Reed Bunting, Masked Bunting, Japanese Bush Warbler and Daurian Redstart.

 Birds to look for include: grebes, ducks, gulls, thrushes, and Azure-winged Magpie.